gerritjandebruin/cargo-ship-noncompliance-assessment/README.md

-Prevent flying under false flag for cargo shipsusing fair learning and networks
+Fair automated assessment of noncompliance in cargo ship networks
 ==================================================

 See the notebooks for all analysis.